sshadr/sshadr.github.io/content/_index.md

 I currently work with the [IsMaeL group](https://ismael.mpi-inf.mpg.de), at the Max Planck Institute For Informatics, as a Research Assistant, helping in the construction of a unifying library for usage within the group employing OpenGL, C++, Cuda, Python.

-** I am currently looking for PhD positions in Graphics.
+** I am currently looking for PhD positions.
 I would also love to chat in general, perhaps we could work on a project together :)

 <!-- My current research involved modelling images (natural or artificial) and hence can be encoded by repeated primitives.
 To this end, I use Differentiable rendering to design a ML Style Optimization system. -->